 The way Shopify has structured its platform, you’ll inevitably need to add apps to your store.
 The basic ones are free and from Shopify itself, and they are good enough for most new stores.

 However, you’ll need to add third-party apps to your store as you scale.
 These third-party apps can quickly add to the business costs.
 Typically, beginner-level stores invest between $50-$100 per month on Shopify apps, but the number can go in hundreds or even thousands depending on the size of the business.
-For example, this Reddit user $1200 per month on Shopify apps:
+For example, this Reddit user spends $1200 per month on Shopify apps:

 Wix Plans vs Shopify Plans: VerdictWix’s Business Basic plan is a couple of bucks cheaper than the Shopify Basic plan.
 And if the Basic plan features serve your needs, then maybe Wix wins.